 The Mini, Cubed

 The thing is, it’s also a backup server.
-Regardless of how stellar has proven to be1, I don’t keep any eggs in the same basket, and as such all sorts of stuff gets rsynced periodically to it, especially from any machines I happen to be running or on.
-And to that one must add an integral copy of this site, a bunch of repositories, etc.
+Regardless of how stellar Time Machine has proven to be1, I don’t keep any eggs in the same basket, and as such all sorts of stuff gets rsynced periodically to it, especially from any machines I happen to be running Windows or Linux on.
+And to that one must add an integral copy of this site, a bunch of Mercurial repositories, etc.

 Although the backups themselves are relatively small individually, over the years they now add up to nearly a hundred GB of miscellaneous stuff, which poses a problem.
 Most of it could probably be thrown away by now, but the time and effort involved in figuring out the details eludes me at present, and there is also my media collection to consider.